notaryproject/specifications/trust-store-trust-policy-specification.md

 # Trust Store and Trust Policy Specification
 This document describes how Notary v2 signatures are evaluated for trust.
-The document comprises of following sections:
+The document consists of following sections:
 * **[Trust Store](#trust-store)**: Defines set of signing identity that user trusts.
 * **[Trust Policy](#trust-policy)**: Defines how the artifact is evaluated for trust.